Renting a Small RV: Everything You Need to Know

 It has a full dry bath with separate shower, toilet, and sink—rare in this size class.
 The complete kitchen features a 3-burner stove, microwave, and 12V refrigerator.

-Customers love its temperature controls, solar power system, and off-grid capabilities that mean comfortable travel in all seasons.
+Customers love its temperature controls, solar power system, off-grid capabilities, and fuel economy of ~15–18 MPG.

 How Much Do Small RVs Cost to Rent?

-The cost of renting a small RV is based on factors like the vehicle’s model, age, amenities, rental duration, seasonality, and location.
+The cost of renting a small RV depends on factors like the vehicle’s model, age, amenities, rental duration, seasonality, and location.

 Travel Trailers: $50–$200 per night.

-Most rental companies charge extra for mileage, generator use, plus things like linens and cookware (all of these and more are complimentary with Blacksford).
+Most rental companies charge extra for mileage, generator use, plus things like linens and cookware (all included with Blacksford rentals).

 Insurance Costs

-Don't forget to include insurance when looking at a vehicle.
-RV rental insurance typically costs between $15 and $30 per day, depending on the level of coverage and the value of the RV.
-Some rental companies offer insurance options, or you may need to obtain coverage through a third-party provider.
+RV rental insurance is required and typically costs between $15–$30 per day, depending on the level of coverage and the value of the

-Pro Tip: Prices and policies can vary between rental companies and locations.
-Always confirm the latest information directly with the rental provider.
+Prices and policies vary greatly between rental companies and locations, so confirm the latest information directly with the rental provider.

 Additional Costs When Renting an RV

-Generator Usage: Many rentals charge $3–$5 per hour for generator use, especially if you plan to run air conditioning or other energy-intensive appliances (Blacksford has unlimited usage).
+Generator Charges: Many rentals charge $3–$5 per hour for generator use, especially if you plan to run air conditioning or other energy-intensive appliances.
+(Yep, Blacksford has unlimited generator usage.)

-Kitchen and Bedding Supplies: Kitchen equipment and linens are often add-on costs, typically $50–$150, unless you bring your own (you guessed it—cookware and linens are included with Blacksford).
+Kitchen and Bedding Supply Fees: Kitchen equipment and linens are often add-on costs, typically $50–$150, unless you bring your own (you guessed it—cookware and linens are included with Blacksford).

 Security Deposit: Most rentals require a refundable deposit, usually $500–$1,500, which is returned if the RV is undamaged.

 Camping Fees: Nightly campground or RV park fees range from $30 to $150+, depending on location and amenities.
-Free boondocking is an option, but may lack hookups or facilities.
+Boondocking (camping off-grid on public land) is often free but may lack hookups or facilities.

-Dump Fees: If your RV doesn’t have full hookups, expect to pay $10–$30 to use a dump station to empty waste tanks.
+Dump Fees: If your campsite doesn’t have full hookups, expect to pay $10–$30 to use a dump station to empty waste tanks.

 Food Costs: Plan for groceries and meals out.
 Cooking in the RV can save money but still requires budgeting for supplies.
-(Let Blacksford stock your groceries for you!)
+(Blacksford will stock your groceries via Instacart for a fee.)

-Review these costs in advance to help you stay within budget and avoid surprises during your trip.
+Review these costs in advance to stay within budget and avoid surprises after your trip.

-Rent a Small RV for a Fun Adventure
+Rent a Small RV for a Big Adventure